bharathkalyan00/demo/README.md

 # demo
 Hi.
-A demo repo to to play around with Git
+This is a demo repo to to play around with Git